Luftwaffe Polizei

 The Sicherheits und Hilfdienst (Security and Assistance Service) was the civil protection service in charge of rescuing victims of bombings in connection with the Technische Nothilfe (Technical Emergency Service) and the Feuerschutzpolizei (professional fire departments).
 Created in 1935, it was renamed Luftschutzpolizei in April 1942, when transferred from the aegis of the Ministry of Aviation to the Ordnungspolizei.
 The transfer took place as part of the reorganization of the German civil defense caused by the heavy casualties suffered from Allied bombings of civilian targets.

-Members were trained in firefighting, protection against chemical weapons, communication procedures, and preparation of houses and apartments against air raids They additionally provided additional security for areas disrupted by bombing raids.
+Members were trained in firefighting, protection against chemical weapons, communication procedures, and preparation of houses and apartments against air raids.
+They additionally provided additional security for areas disrupted by bombing raids.
 SHD personnel were volunteers and often military veterans from the 1914-18 War.
-By 1944 they included recent veterans who, while unable to continue in military service, could serve in this role.
-This “Old Timer” has earned the Verwundtednabzeichen in Gold, awarded for a debilitating injury suffered at the front (5+ Wounds).
-The Oberzugführer has also been awarded the Kriegsverdienst Kreuz I. u.
+By 1944, they included recent veterans who, while unable to continue in military service, could serve in this role.
+This “Old Timer” has earned the Verwundtenabzeichen in Gold, awarded for a debilitating injury suffered at the front (5+ Wounds).
+The Oberzugführer has also been awarded the Kriegsverdienstkreuz I. u.
 II.
 Klasse during his service.
-He wears the final pattern model 1944 uniform in the Luftwaffe blue-grey wool and Einheitsfeldmütz, he tried to be useful and help hip people as best he could his entire adult life, perhaps surviving the War and helping to keep order, while seeing the reconstruction, and rebuilding of his Germany once again, finding peace.
+He wears the final pattern model 1944 uniform in the Luftwaffe blue-grey wool and Einheitsfeldmütz.
+He tried to be useful and help hip people as best he could, his entire adult life, perhaps surviving the War and helping to keep order, while seeing the reconstruction and rebuilding of his Germany once again, finding peace.

 Generalluftzeugmeister, Fliegerkorps IX Niederland:

 This Example is from two European collections.
 Techniker wears a standard Luftwaffe Dienstanzug with Generalluftzeugmeister insignia.
 Period and collection photos show various combinations of insignia worn.
 A uniform in dunkleblau wool was also issued.
-The distinguishing insignia is the unique Industrie Abzeichen which had the Luftwaffe Adler imposed upon an industrial cogged wheel.
-The Udet-Boje The Luftwaffe's Rettungsboje or Rescue Bouy was designed to provide shelter for the pilots and crew of aircraft shot down or forced to make an emergency landing over the English Channel.
+The distinguishing insignia is the unique Industrie Abzeichen, which had the Luftwaffe Adler imposed upon an industrial cogged wheel.
+The Udet-Boje, the Luftwaffe's Rettungsboje or Rescue Bouy, was designed to provide shelter for the pilots and crew of aircraft shot down or forced to make an emergency landing over the English Channel.
 They were constructed under the direction of Generaloberst Ernst Udet, Generalluftzeugmeister, and became known as ‘Udet-Boje’.
-50 Boje were deployed in the Channel many off the Dutch coast.
-They supplied shelter, a means to signal that the buoy was occupied as well as basic medical kit, iron rations, water, life jackets, as well as bunks and blankets.
+50 Boje were deployed in the Channel, many off the Dutch coast.
+They supplied shelter, a means to signal that the buoy was occupied, as well as a basic medical kit, iron rations, water, life jackets, as well as bunks and blankets.

 Mark Stone